Artemii1/CV/readme.md

 - Developed and integrated with **APIs of major crypto exchanges** including Binance, Kucoin, Huobi, and Mexc for trading and data analysis purposes.
 - Leveraged **Telegram API** for automated notifications, posting in group/channels and bot interactions.
 - Utilized **Websockets** and **Asincio** for real-time data handling.
-- Performed **big data analysis on social sentiment** using the Twitter API.
+- Performed **data analysis on social sentiment** using the Twitter API.
 - Employed web scraping tools like **Selenium** and **BeautifulSoup** for extracting and parsing web data.

 ---